microsoft/dicom-server/docs/how-to-guides/sync-dicom-metadata-to-fhir.md

-# Sync Medical Imaging Server for DICOM metadata into Azure API for FHIR Resources
+# Sync Medical Imaging Server for DICOM metadata into FHIR Server for Azure

 In this How-to Guide, you will learn how to sync Medical Imaging Server for DICOM metadata with FHIR.
 To do this, you will learn how to enable DICOM Cast by authentication with Managed Identity.